urbit/urbit.org-reloaded/content/using/running/vere.md

 ### `-F, --fake SHIP`

 Boot a new fake development ship.
 Real networking is disabled, and instead the fake ship can only communicate with other fake ships on the local machine.
+This works for all ship classes except comets.

 ```
 urbit -F zod